scikit-hep/cabinetry/README.md

 ### 2. Histogram adjustments

 Histogram post-processing can include re-binning, smoothing, or symmetrization of systematic uncertainties.
-These operations should be handled by tools outside of `pytfc`.
+These operations should be handled by tools outside of `cabinetry`.
 Such tools might either need some additional steering via an additional configuration, or the basic configuration file has to support arbitrary settings to be passed to these tools (depending on what each tool can interpret).

 ### 3. Workspace creation from histograms